mriddell95/ISTE-422_group-project/Ex7README.md

 ```
 ./gradlew clean object test
 ```
+The reason of the failure will be in the console and a more detailed reason is avalible in the file displayed in the console on the unit test failure.

 This will use the default test objects but you can pass in different ones with the following options below

 optional flags: